-- 1 The program follows the administrative authority's policies that govern ethical conduct of its staff, paid consultants, volunteers and governing body. - 2 The program maintains a written conflict of interest policy approved or provided by the administrative authority.
-The conflict of interest policy: - a Is signed annually by staff and paid consultants, and the program retains this document in the appropriate record or file. - b Identifies and defines conduct and transactions in which a conflict of interest exists or has the potential to exist and warrants disclosure. - c Prohibits staff, paid consultants and volunteers from having direct or indirect financial interest in the assets, leases, business transactions or professional services of the program. - d Prohibits staff and/or assigned CASA/GAL volunteers from being related to any parties involved in the case or being employed in a position and/or affiliated with an agency that might result in a conflict of interest. - e Identifies other specific conduct or circumstances that constitute a conflict or potential conflict and would therefore be prohibited. - f Requires that the individual involved make timely disclosure to the program of any conflict or potential for conflict of interest.
+- 1 The program establishes policies to govern ethical conduct of its staff, paid consultants, volunteers and governing board. - 2 | The program maintains a written conflict of interest policy approved by the governing board.
+The conflict of interest policy: - a Help the program identify and understand the needs of the children served. - b Identify the action steps the program can take to address these needs in governance, recruitment, training, supervision, retention, evaluation and advocacy. - a Is signed annually by staff, paid consultants, and members of the governing board and the program retains this document in the appropriate record or file. - b Identifies and defines conduct and transactions in which a conflict of interest exists or has the potential to exist and warrants disclosure. - c Prohibits staff, paid consultants, volunteers and members of the governing board from having direct or indirect financial interest in the assets, leases, business transactions or professional services of the program. - d Prohibits staff and/or assigned CASA/GAL volunteers from being related to any parties involved in the case or being employed in a position and/or affiliated with an agency that might result in a conflict of interest.